Older person's bus pass

 - When you can use your bus pass

-The older person’s bus pass entitles you to free travel on bus services throughout England, including London, from 9.30am to 11pm Monday to Friday and all day at weekends and on public holidays.
+The older person’s bus pass entitles you to free travel on bus services throughout England from 9:30am to 11pm Monday to Friday and all day at weekends and on public holidays.

 You can also use your bus pass on these Community Transport services:

-- Call and Go, for half fare travel
+- Call and Go, eligible for a 25% discount against full fare

-- Dial a Ride, for half fare travel
+- Dial a Ride, eligible for a 25% discount against full fare

-- Fleet Link, Yateley Shopper and Eastleigh Parish Links, for half fare travel
+- Fleet Link, Yateley Shopper and Eastleigh Parish Links, eligible for a 25% discount against full fare

 - Park and Ride services that are registered as local bus services (though you must still pay for the parking).